 Absolutely not!
 For starters, I love the idea of a secure, decentralized, and transparent currency with almost no barriers to entry.
 An associate of mine once shared that they live in an economically disadvantaged part of the world where Bitcoin has been a godsend.
 A major problem with today’s increasingly digital world is that many in poverty don’t have access to bank accounts, which leaves them out of many online transactions and other financial opportunities.
 But most people manage to access a smartphone.
 According to Statista, over 3.5 billion people worldwide have a smartphone in 2020.
 That’s over half the global population.
 And that’s total population, so if we removed minors from that number the percentage of adults who own a smartphone is probably pretty high.
 And yet, according to Gallup, only 62% of adults have a bank account.
 So the rise in available wallets means a rise in access to digital funds for anyone with access to a smartphone, which is most people.
 A digital wallet is arguably more secure than cash under a mattress, so the rise of cryptocurrency allows for a narrowing of economic opportunities between rich and poor, especially when we’re talking about something globally-recognized like Bitcoin.
 No exchange rates or international taxes to change from one currency to another.
 Having said that, I suspect that most of my readers and target audience do not have this problem.
 Many or most of them probably have access to a bank account or cash, and many probably live in areas where Bitcoin is not universally accepted.
 Finding places to spend that Bitcoin may be hard.
 I like the idea of Bitcoin as a currency, not as a traded stock.

 So what if you’re reading this and you’re like “okay, I recognize the risks and practicalities of Bitcoin but I’m still really interested and I want to learn more and get involved?
 Can you write about it?”
 No. I still want to keep my website aimed at beginners and introductory stuff, and I just don’t think that Bitcoin falls into that category.
 Furthermore, because I have chosen not to invest my time into studying cryptocurrency, I don’t think I’m really qualified to give any advice on it aside from “be careful.”
 But I am fortunate enough to have fallen in with a crowd who seem really knowledgeable and passionate about the subject.
-So if all the current talk about the latest astronomical rise of Bitcoin has you curious and interested, I highly encourage you to head over to Decentralize Today and see what they have to say about Bitcoin and other cryptocurrencies.
-They are far more knowledgeable than I am and I think they can probably help you get started with understanding how it works, what the advantages and disadvantages are, and maybe offer some educated speculation on what the future might hold.
+So if all the current talk about the latest astronomical rise of Bitcoin has you curious and interested, I highly encourage you to head over to Decentralize Today and see what they have to say about Bitcoin and other cryptocurrencies, or check out Opt Out Podcast, which is hosted by the highly knowledgeable Seth For Privacy and many of his first season interviews discuss a variety of cryptocurrencies and technologies and how to best get started using them.
+These sources are far more knowledgeable than I am and I think they can probably help you get started with understanding how it works, what the advantages and disadvantages are, and maybe offer some educated speculation on what the future might hold.

 Is it Bitcoin worth all the buzz?
 It depends.
 It certainly has its potential and its uses, but it’s not right for everyone, and while I personally don’t think it’s my place to get involved I didn’t want to just ignore this important and widely-discussed piece of the privacy puzzle.
 So I hope that this blog post has given my readers some information to make their own informed decisions with.
 Good luck, and move forward with caution!
 As always, there’s lots of bad people out there looking to make a quick buck off a buzzword.
 Make sure you’re armed with knowledge before you rush into anything.